diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 1/00 React - Intro.md

 **Benefits of using a software framework:**

-- **Structure** - In a framework, the overall program's flow of control is not dictated by the caller, but by the framework.
+- **Structure** - In a framework, the overall program's flow of control is not dictated by the user, but by the framework.
 Therefore a certain rules, structure and design principles must be followed by all developers working on the project, which mitigates bad practices and creation of [unmaintainable code](https://www.hackterms.com/spaghetti%20code).
-- **Abstraction** - Frameworks commonly provide methods for most common tasks, pre-configure toolchain.
+- **Abstraction** - Frameworks commonly provide methods for most common tasks, a pre-configured toolchain.
 - **Scalability** - The above points are what enables us to create complex applications that are easier to maintain and scale up.